When you combine the two words “development” and “operations” in one, you get DevOps. But aside from the origin of its name, what is DevOps?

 Why go with DevOps?

 Technology is slowly starting to dominate every single industry worldwide.
-Software has evolved, as it functions more than a model of support for a business, but it has become such an integral part of the foundation and structure.
+Software has evolved, as it functions more than a model of support for a business, it has become such an integral part of the foundation and structure.
 Right from the operations and development, up to the interactions and feedback from the customers, software has been widely used in optimizing the experience for users and identifying the possible problems in the process.

 The DevOps model ensures that the process is uninterrupted and the number one goal will always be developing and transforming only the best software and systems for each customer’s need, to maintain competitive edges in the industry.